jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 Criteria is mine but good.
 INTERESTING: http[s]//::iamgreat.com.pl
 NOT-INTERESTING http[s]//::ilikeit.com
+game theor: links may not be classifed into these criteria hence INTREST = GOOD / NOT-INTD = NOT-GOOD; fot this programm.
+Maybe it's better.
 #
 => AI for marketing... automating business criteria, searching, evaluation
 #